 What should my child wear to their lesson?

-Students should wear bathing suits that are comfortable to them.
-Students who get cold quickly may want to consider a long-sleeve rash guard as well.
+Swimmers should wear bathing suits that are comfortable to them.
+Swimmers who get cold quickly may want to consider a long-sleeve rash guard as well.

 What do I do if my child cries during lessons?